andyhcsmith/strava-analysis/README.md

 The social-media part of Strava allows users to like each others activities that they have posted, in Strava, this is called giving **‘Kudos’**.
-I wondered, what the best way to get Kudos from my Strava community.
+I wondered what the best way to get Kudos from my Strava community was.
 Do they prefer fast runs, or longer runs?

 I should note that around mid-late April 2020 I synced my Strava with my Facebook account meaning I was now connected to a larger community of my